-The following sequence of steps is recommended when deploying the SeaQuest2:
+The following summary of steps is recommended when deploying the SeaQuest2.
+Please refer to detailed descriptions these steps in the following sections.

-- Connect all the equipment with the SeaQuest2 still on deck of the vessel - Power up the system and verify that the communication works properly - If the ambient temperature is similar to the water temperature at the desired survey depth, then you may set the zero level of the pressure sensor at this point (by sending the p command).
-Refer to Section 5.3 (page 23) for further details. - If the optimal float position has not been determined yet, set the float position to the default 7"(17cm).
+- Connect all the equipment with the SeaQuest2 still on deck of the vessel, and securely connect the tow cable and nose cone. - Power up the system and verify that the communication works properly - If the ambient temperature is similar to the water temperature at the desired survey depth, then you may set the zero level of the pressure sensor at this point (by sending the p command).
+Refer to Section 5.3 for further details. - If the optimal float position has not been determined yet, set the float position to the default 4.75" (12cm).
 This can be adjusted later after the initial towing trial. - Hoist the SeaQuest overboard using a crane or davit - Verify that the SeaQuest remains afloat at the surface while the vessel is stationary - Check that the communication works properly.
-Enable auto-tuning if it isn't already enabled - Begin towing at a slow speed - Begin data collection, and observe the platform depth and altitude - If the SeaQuest remains near the surface when under tow, the float position may need to be adjusted further aft
+Enable magnetometer auto-tuning if it isn't already enabled. - Begin towing at a slow speed - Begin data collection, and observe the platform depth and altitude readings (BOB software includes a towfish Attitude Indicator which simplifies this task) - If the SeaQuest remains near the surface when under tow, the float position may need to be adjusted further aft.
+Depending on the size of the vessel and its freeboard, you may be able to make adjustment to the floats without having to completely retrieve the SeaQuest and bringing it on deck.